 Almost any criminal case can give rise to a protective order.
-However, courts generally hear requests for protective orders in cases that involve alleged violence.
+However, courts generally hear requests for these orders in cases that involve alleged violence.
 As a result, common examples of criminal charges that can lead to protective orders include:

 - Sexual abuse

-Effects on the Subject’s Life
+What Effects Can a Restraining Order Have on the Subject’s Life?